bbauska/W3Cx-5of5/README.md

 to plot math functions, illustrated that with a few lines of code you can reuse code from others (a third party JavaScript library).

-### 2) use numerous APIs in addition to the DOM and selector APIs: multimedia, drawing, animating, geolocation, webcam, etc. {#use-numerous-apis-in-addition-to-the-dom-and-selector-apis-multimedia-drawing-animating-geolocation-webcam-etc. .unnumbered}
+### 2) use numerous APIs in addition to the DOM and selector APIs: multimedia, drawing, animating, geolocation, webcam, etc.

 Your browser comes with a lot of different &quot;libraries&quot; that are called &quot;standards APIs&quot; for &quot;application programming interfaces&quot;.
 Such APIs